 Pain (Proposal for a New Definition): Pain is a conscious experience, evolved to elicit corrective behavior in response to actual or imminent damage to an organism’s survival and/or reproduction.
 Still, some manifestations, such as neuropathic pain, can be maladaptive.
 It is affectively and cognitively processed as an adverse and dynamic sensation that can vary in intensity, duration, texture, spatial specificity, and anatomical location.
 Pain is characterized as ‘physical’ when primarily triggered by pain receptors and as ‘psychological’ when triggered by memory and primary emotional systems.
 Depending on its intensity and duration, pain can override other adaptive instincts and motivational drives and lead to severe suffering.

-Pain Intensity: Intensity, when referred to in relation to pain, denotes the subjective measure of unpleasantness or aversiveness experienced by an individual.
+Pain Intensity: Intensity, when referred to in relation to pain, denotes the subjective measure of unpleasantness or aversiveness experienced by an individual at a point in time.
 This measure is not directly tied to the physical stimuli’s magnitude but rather to the personal, subjective experience of the pain’s severity or distress.
+Intensity is inferred from multiple streams of evidence (behavioral, physiological, neurological, pharmacological, and evolutionary) evaluated for their consistency with the operational criteria defining each intensity category.

 Definition of Pain Intensity Categories: click here.